Letters of Reference

 You may make changes to your application after it has been submitted before the application deadline, but you must resubmit the entire application through the electronic submission site.
 Note that no changes will be accepted after the application deadline.

-Please note that starting this year, you can save your cover sheet information, and re-upload it in case you wish to resubmit your application.
+Please note that you can save your cover sheet information, and re-upload it in case you wish to resubmit your application.

 Yes, they should be no larger than 20 MB.